kinbiko/dotfiles/README.md

 $HOME/.ctags -> $DOTFILES_DIR/ctags
 ```

-Set font in `iterm2>profile>text`

 You'll then probably want to set up the Alfred <-> Dash integration.
 For which you'll probably need the Dash/Alfred license keys.

 Install vim plugins: